-Any person who has a proper interest may bring to the attention of the Diocesan Reports Receivers any Report in respect of a member of the clergy by means of a written submission.
+1. Any person who has personal knowledge or experience of, or has received information regarding, the circumstances that may constitute misconduct, or who holds an office for which one of the duties is reporting alleged misconduct, may bring to the attention of the Diocesan Reports Receivers any Report in respect of a member of the clergy by means of a written submission.
 If the Diocesan Reports Receivers receive an allegation in a manner other than a written submission, they may, in their absolute discretion, choose to deem the allegation to be a Report and treat it accordingly.
+Any party making a report must certify that they agree to cooperate with any investigation or adjudication of such report in accordance with Canon IV.1.3.

-Where a Report is made against a member of the clergy, the Diocesan Reports Receivers shall, in the first instance, consult with the bishop and together they shall determine whether reasonable grounds have been disclosed to believe that the member of the clergy has committed a canonical offense under Canon IV.3.
+2. Where a Report is made against a member of the clergy, the Diocesan Reports Receivers shall, in the first instance, consult with the bishop and together they shall determine whether reasonable grounds have been disclosed to believe that the member of the clergy has committed a canonical offense under Canon IV.3.

-If the bishop and the Diocesan Reports Receivers are of the opinion that the Report discloses no reasonable grounds, then, subject to obtaining the approval of the Standing Committee or its designated subcommittee, the Diocesan Reports Receivers may dismiss the Report.
-If the Report is dismissed, the Diocesan Reports Receivers shall so notify in writing the Reporting Party.
+3. If the bishop and the Diocesan Reports Receivers are of the opinion that the Report discloses no reasonable grounds, then, subject to obtaining the approval of the Standing Committee or its designated subcommittee, the Diocesan Reports Receivers may dismiss the Report.
+The decision to dismiss must be unanimous.
+In the case of matters arising in any special jurisdiction, the Archbishop must grant approval for such dismissal If the Report is dismissed, the Diocesan Reports Receivers shall so notify in writing the Reporting Party.
 Such a dismissal is not a defense to a subsequent Report in relation to the same or substantially the same matters.

-If, however, any of the Diocesan Reports Receivers or the bishop is of the opinion that the Report discloses reasonable grounds, or if the Standing Committee or its designated subcommittee does not give its approval, the Report may not be dismissed.
+4. If the agreement to dismiss is not unanimous, or if the Standing Committee or its designated subcommittee, or, in cases arising in any Special Jurisdiction, the Archbishop does not give his approval, the Report may not be dismissed.

-Unless a Report made in respect of a member of the clergy has been dismissed under section 2.3 of this canon, or the bishop has already determined that pastoral resolution is not possible or not appropriate, the Diocesan Reports Receivers shall convey the Report (or else, in their absolute discretion, a fair synopsis of the Report) to the bishop to seek prompt pastoral resolution in accordance with Canon IV.1.1.

-If and when the bishop determines that pastoral resolution is not possible or not appropriate, the Diocesan Reports Receivers shall convey the Report made to the Diocesan Reports Investigation Committee.
+If a Report has not been dismissed under Canon IV.7.2.3, the bishop shall determine if pastoral resolution is appropriate.
+If the bishop determines, in his sole discretion, that pastoral resolution is not appropriate, or if an outcome acceptable to all Reporting Parties is not reached within 42 days after initiating pastoral resolution, the Diocesan Reports Receivers shall convey the Report to the Diocesan Reports Investigation Committee for investigation.

 Section 3 – Investigation of Reports

 Where a Report has been conveyed to it by the Diocesan Reports Receivers, the Diocesan Reports Investigation Committee shall investigate the Report in order to decide whether or not a prima facie case has been made out that the member of the clergy concerned is liable to disciplinary action under Canon IV.3.
-The Diocesan Reports Investigation Committee must complete the investigation as expeditiously as possible.
+The Diocesan Reports Investigation Committee must complete the investigation as expeditiously as possible and may take such actions and have such powers set forth for any provincial investigation committee as set forth in Canon IV.6.3.2

 Before reaching a decision as to whether or not a prima facie case has been made out, the Diocesan Reports Investigation Committee must provide to the member of the clergy concerned:

-a synopsis of the Report prepared by the Diocesan Reports Receivers redacted pursuant to Canon IV.11.1.1.4;
+a fair synopsis of the Report prepared by the Diocesan Reports Receivers properly redacted ;

 brief details of the material then before the Diocesan Reports Investigation Committee and upon which it proposes to base its decision as to whether or not a prima facie case has been made out; and

-an opportunity to make such written representations to it as the member of the clergy concerned may consider appropriate to the deliberations of the Diocesan Reports Investigation Committee.
+an opportunity to make such written representations to the Committee as the member of the clergy concerned may consider appropriate to the deliberations of the Diocesan Reports Investigation Committee.